Ficool

 A pang of homesickness, sharp and unexpected, twisted in his gut.
 He focused instead on the way Logun held the glass, swirling the wine with a casual confidence and familiarity.

 "Bit of a shock, I imagine?
-One minute you're thinking about… well, whatever it is you Von Vinos think about.
-Grapes?
-Fermentation times?"
+One minute you're thinking about… well Grapes?
+Vine eating insects?"
 He chuckled, a low rumble in his chest.
 "Next minute, boom!
 You're chosen.
 Destiny calls, and all that."

 Logun took another slow sip of wine, his eyes half-closed in apparent pleasure.
 "It's a grand calling, though, truly.
-The gods don't just pick anyone, you know.
+The gods don't just pick anyone.
 Takes a certain… fire.
 A resilience.
-And frankly," he leaned forward conspiratorially, his voice dropping slightly, though still easily audible over the tavern noise, "a bit of luck.
-Sometimes they just need a guardian in a specific place, at a specific time.
-Could be you just happened to be the best fit on the list today."
+And frankly," he leaned forward conspiratorially, his voice dropping slightly, though still easily audible over the tavern noise, "a lot of luck.
+Sometimes they just need a guardian in a specific place, at a specific time."

 He poured more wine.
 Relik watched the liquid splash into the glass, noting the almost imperceptible unsteadiness in Logun's hand.